by Christine -

-Why Doesn't My Insurance Plan Cover the Treatment My Dentist Recommends?
+Why Doesn't My Insurance Plan Cover The Treatment My Dentist Recommends?

 Simply put; To.
 Save.
 Money.